bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 ``browser`` (environment variable ``BOKEH_BROWSER``)
     Set this configuration value to the browser you want Bokeh to use (for example when calling :func:`~bokeh.io.show`).
-Valid values are any of the predefined browser names of the Python webbrowser_ module.
+Valid values are any of the predefined browser names of the Python
+    :doc:`webbrowser <python:library/webbrowser>` module.
 For example:
     ``chromium-browser`` or ``windows-default``.
 You can also set this variable to the full path of your browser.
 For example: